 See the open HDMI port on the LCD in the image to the right.
+(You're LCD will be on the right of the tubes - shown on left in images here).

 Connect the standard sized HDMI cable at the bottom of the cable bundle to the port.